Farahalh/Farahalh/README.md

 <hr/>

-Hey there!
-I'm Farah! 👋
+Hello, I'm Farah! 👋
-Welcome to my coding corner where lines of code meet creativity!
+Welcome to my coding corner!
 I'm a junior developer, constantly working on new projects and expanding my coding knowledge.

 🔭 Currently, I'm diving into React, creating a calculator that's as functional as it is stylish.